Schoellkopf Power Station: Collapse

 On June 7, 1956, water began seeping into the back of the plant from the wall built against the bluff, causing the wall to crack.
 At 5 p.m. that day, Station No. 3c and then Station No. 3b flooded and collapsed into the Niagara River, destroying two thirds of the plant and the six generators that produced more than 300,000 horsepower.
 The grid lost 400,000 kilowatts of power and damage was estimated at $100m.
-The remains of the Plant either toppled into the gorge or were razed soon after.
-Station 3A was damaged, but remained in operation at reduced volume until 1961.
-The collapse led to the passage of the 1957 Niagara Redevelopment Act.
+One worker, a machinist named Richard Draper, was killed by falling debris.
+The forty other workers in the plant survived, though five of them were hospitalized.
+The remains of the plant either toppled into the gorge or were razed soon after.
+Station 3A was damaged but remained in operation at reduced volume until 1961.
+The collapse led to the passage of the Niagara Redevelopment Act in 1957.

 Station No. 3a was demolished in 1962 as part of Robert Moses's work to beautify the American side of the Falls.
-The energy lost by the 1956 collapse was replaced by the Robert Moses Niagara Power Plant, which was commissioned in 1961.
-The only permanently extant part of the Schoellkopf site is the stone wall (known as Power Station No. 3), which was built during beautification efforts in 1908-10.
+The production capacity lost by the 1956 collapse was replaced by the Robert Moses Niagara Power Plant, which was commissioned in 1961.
+The only permanently extant part of the Schoellkopf site is the stone wall (known as Power Station No. 3), which was built during beautification efforts in 1908–10.
 That wall was listed on the National Register of Historic Places in February 2013.
-However, depending on the seasonal flow of the River, it's sometimes possible to see the twisted steel girders and even a generator turbine that fell into the River.
+Depending on the seasonal flow of the River, it is sometimes possible to see the twisted steel girders and even a generator turbine that fell into the river.

+Today

+Much of the site is, as of 2014, occupied by the Maid of the Mist tour boat company as a maintenance area and off-season boat storage yard.
+The power station remains form a part of a fully accessible tourist attraction associated with Niagara Falls State Park and is connected with its Niagara Gorge hiking trail system.